sterapak/azure-automation-runbooks/README.md

 - **Naming Convention:** `CIS130resourcecleanup`, `CIS131resourcecleanup`, etc.
 - **Schedule:** Automatically runs every Sunday at 12:01 AM.
 - **Design Note:**
   Runbooks are separated by course subscription to **avoid exceeding Azure Automation’s 3-hour job execution limit**.
-Each course has its own scoped runbook to ensure predictable completion time and isolated logging.
+This split is the default for all runbooks so each one stays under the runtime ceiling while retaining isolated logging.

 ### 2. `[course]rgcleanup`
 - **Purpose:** Deletes the resource groups themselves after the term ends.